 Mother’s Blessing: celebrating the rite of passage from maiden to mother.
-A chat with the incredible Ann Taylor from Ceremona.
+A chat with Ann Taylor from Ceremona Mama.

 A little while back I had the absolute privilege of attending my first ever Mother’s Blessing.
 The ceremony was for a colleague of mine and I was absolutely thrilled to have been invited.
 Not just because it gave me the opportunity to celebrate this incredible, driven and beautiful woman’s transition from maiden to mother, but also because I got to witness and take part in my very first Mother’s Blessing.

 Now the idea wasn’t completely foreign to me, I had heard a little bit here and there about them, but nothing could have prepared me for the moving and magical experience I had that day.
 And truth be told, I think a lot of it came down to the remarkable woman who held the ceremony.
 Ann Taylor, the founder and celebrant behind Ceremona.
 With her own Native American ancestry and English Literature background, she has both a deep cultural understanding and respect for ritual and ceremony and a remarkable way with words.
 Ann was kind enough to meet with me a few weeks later to discuss mother’s blessings, ceremonies, rites of passage and her facinating story.
 Here are the gems we discussed… enjoy mama.

 Ann, originally from the States, moved to Australia to study where she met her now husband.
 They roam between Brisbane and Byron and Ann has recently stepped away from working as a lawyer to pursue her innate, shamanic calling.

 ” Being a celebrant, ritualist and wayshower is the reason I was born. “

 Ann specialises in rite of passage ceremonies.
 From women’s circles to weddings, from naming ceremonies to death walking.
 With a passion for brining ritual back into modern life and community, and a goal of normalising these rituals in society by honouring each and every rite of passage.